 If there’s such a thing as ‘comfort pastry,’ that’s pasticciotto for me.
-Sweet, creamy, and with a bit of crispiness from the pastry, what more could you ask for?

-The locals normally enjoy them as breakfast pastries, but I’ve also met some who would heat them after dinner and have them for dessert.
-Still as delicious as they were in the morning.
+The locals typically enjoy pasticciotti as breakfast pastries, but I’ve also met some who would heat them after dinner and have them for dessert.

 Ingredients

-- Eggs – at room temperature.
+- Eggs – make sure they’re at room temperature.

 - Milk – regular full-cream milk is preferred.